Benjamin Williams Crowninshield: Early life

-Crowninshield was born in Salem in the Province of Massachusetts Bay, the son of George Crowninshield (1734–1815) and Mary (née Derby) Crowninshield (1737–1813) who married in 1757.
+Benjamin Williams Crowninshield was born in Salem, Massachusetts, to George Crowninshield (1734–1815) and Mary (née Derby) Crowninshield (1737–1813) who married in 1757.
 His father was a sea captain and merchant of the Boston Brahmin Crowninshield family.
 His family owned the lands near Mineral Spring, where the first Crowninshield family was cradled in the country.

 His brothers included Congressman Jacob Crowninshield and George Crowninshield Jr., who owned Cleopatra's Barge, the first yacht to cross the Atlantic.
 His sister Mary Crowninshield was the wife of Congressman Nathaniel Silsbee.

 Career

 Crowninshield worked in the family shipping business, Geo.
 Crowninshield & Sons, serving at sea.

 In 1811, Crowninshield was elected to the Massachusetts House of Representatives as a prominent benefactor of the first gerrymander.
 The redistricting of Essex county into two separate State House districts had led to the term gerrymander, with Crowninshield, who had lost the previous year's Senate seat in a combined Essex County, being placed in the new district specifically designed to favor Republicans over Federalists.
 Crowninshield would win his Senate seat by only 8 votes, over 100 votes less than the other Republican candidates.

 However, Crowninshield lost his seat in the State House the next year, with the Newburyport Herald printing an editorial cartoon of a dead gerrymander and listing "B.W.C." as a "chief mourner".
 He was elected to the Massachusetts State Senate in 1812.